.

 or survive very long after you get there.

-debris to land on.
-They can go up and look around from
+for pieces of debris to land on.
+They can go up and look

-a far greater altitude, and if they see something they can strike for it.
+around from a far greater altitude, and if they see something they can

-advantage goes to small reptiles which are able to survive privations more
+The advantage goes to small reptiles which are able to survive privations

-easily.
-Small mammals are also a better bet, since they need less
+more easily.
+Small mammals are also a better bet, since they need

-food and water and might hold out a little longer.
-The paws and claws
+less food and water and might hold out a little longer.
+The paws

-of small animals are far better suited to hanging on and moving around
+and claws of small animals are far better suited to hanging on and moving

-into the sea, but small pieces will greatly outnumber large pieces, and
+being blown into the sea, but small pieces will greatly outnumber large

 Birds and Reptiles, but not even small mammals.
 It’s a long